10 Tropical Island Getaways Worldwide for People Who Are Tired of Being Cold

-Ditch your parka for sunscreen and a beach read and go on vacation to one of these tropical islands.
+Ditch your parka for sunscreen and a beach read and warm up on one of these sunny islands.

-Rock formations at a beach, with turquoise and dark blue water in the foreground
+Rock formations and several palm trees beside small beach, with turquoise and dark blue water in foreground

 Photo by Zoltan Benyei/Shutterstock

-It’s cold and the days are short.
-Who wouldn’t find themselves daydreaming of a tropical island getaway?
-Give yourself something to look forward to this winter by booking a warm-weather vacation to one of these island paradises.
+It’s cold, and the days are short.
+Who wouldn’t daydream of a tropical island getaway?
+Give yourself something to look forward to later this winter by booking a trip to one of these island paradises.
 Some, like the Galápagos, have seas to be kayaked and incredible nature to observe.
-Others, like the Maldives, invite you to do absolutely nothing but swim, laze, and bask in the sun.
+Others, like the Maldives, invite you to do absolutely nothing but swim, laze, and warm your bones.

-Best for: Striking, boulder-strewn beaches and time with the tortoises
+Come for: Striking, boulder-strewn beaches and time with tortoises

 The Seychelles rest in the middle of the Indian Ocean about 1,000 miles east of Kenya.
-An archipelago of 115 islands, they’re Africa’s smallest nation and home to prehistoric, granitic beachfront landscapes, the remnants of the 75-million-year-old supercontinent Gondwana.
+An archipelago of 115 islands, they’re Africa’s smallest nation and home to prehistoric, granitic beachfront landscapes, the remnants of the supercontinent Gondwana, which began to break up about 180 million years ago.
 (Populations of Aldabra tortoises, which can weigh up to 550 pounds and live to 150 years old, also add to the Land Before Time setting.)

-Assemblies of towering, primordial boulders mixed with lazuline waters and wide stretches of downy sands are features of this paradise.
-While unrestrained display of ancient splendor defines the Seychelles’ easterly, inner islands, southern and western islands boast more familiar, low-lying sandy fare, cloaked in coconut forests.
-A duo of resorts in separate archipelagos, Four Seasons Resort Seychelles in Mahé and Four Seasons Resorts Seychelles at Desroches Island, facilitates exploration of the country’s dichotomous world in fabulous style.
+Groupings of towering, primordial boulders mixed with lapis lazuli waters and wide stretches of downy sands are features of this paradise.
+While unrestrained display of ancient splendor defines the Seychelles’ easterly, inner islands, southern and western islands boast more familiar, low-lying sandy beaches, cloaked in coconut forests.

 Head to the beaches of Bartolomé Island in the Galápagos to see hermit crabs, blue-footed boobies, and other creatures.